torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 many NAS appliances support DFS as a way of constructing a global name space to ease network configuration and improve reliability.

-To use cifs Kerberos and DFS support, the Linux keyutils package should be installed and something like the following lines should be added to the /etc/request-key.conf file::
+To use cifs Kerberos and DFS support, the GNU/Linux keyutils package should be installed and something like the following lines should be added to the /etc/request-key.conf file::